Tips for Navigating Chronic Illness in the Workplace

 Talking to your doctor is an ongoing conversation, not a one-and-done event, because despite the common symptoms and side effects of certain medications, you can’t completely predict how an illness or medication will affect you.

 For Hillah C., a 34-year-old project manager who was diagnosed with Hodgkin Lymphoma in May 2017 and chose to work through her treatment, one unexpected side effect was sensitivity to smell, which made it difficult to work in her cubicle near the kitchen.
-Hillah was able to move to a different cubicle and eventually work from home full-time, which helped her manage the smell sensitivity and other side effects of her treatment.
+She’d been with her employer for years and was nervous about requesting a workplace accommodation, but Hillah worked with her manager and team to make sure she was comfortable at the office.
+At first, Hillah moved to a different cubicle to better manage her smell sensitivity.
+Eventually, she decided it would be best to work remotely, and her employer helped her secure the proper resources so she could do so comfortably.

 Know your legal rights